Parameter-dependent Pseudodifferential Operators of Toeplitz Type: A calculus of parameter-dependent operators on

 We finally indicate how to modify the above constructions to deal with operators on a smooth closed Riemannian manifold $M$ of dimension $n$.
 With hermitean vector bundles $F_0$ and $F_1$ over $M$ we define $\bfL^\mu(\Lambda;M,F_0,F_1)$ as the space of all continuous and bounded functions $A:\Lambda\to L^\mu(M,F_0,F_1)$ that have a limit-family

 analogously defined as in Definition \ref{def:calc}, replacing $S^\mu$ by $L^\mu(M,F_0,F_1)$.
-Those $A$ having vanishing limit-family form the subspace $\bfL^\mu_0(\Lambda;M,E_0,E_1)$.
-Moreover, $\bfL^0_\wcl(\Lambda;M,F_0,F_1)$ is the subspace of those operators having in local coordinates a weakly classical symbol in the sense of Definition \ref{def:calc2}.
+Those $A$ having vanishing limit-family form the subspace $\bfL^\mu_0(\Lambda;M,F_0,F_1)$.
+Moreover, we let $\bfL^\mu_\wcl(\Lambda;M,F_0,F_1)$ denote the subspace of those operators having in local coordinates and local trivialisations a weakly classical symbol in the sense of Definition \ref{def:calc2}.
 The local homogeneous principal symbols of $A(\lambda)$ globally define a homogeneous principal symbol

 where $\pi$ denotes the canonical projection onto $M$.
 Furthermore, the local angular symbols of $A(\lambda)$ globally yield a morphism

 where $\pi_1$ is the canonical projection of the co-sphere bundle onto $M$.
 The limit-family we consider as a morphism